Leonard J[ordan] Lehrman was born in Kansas, on August 20, 1949, the first of 3 children and elder son of |

 Nathaniel S. Lehrman, M.D. (b.
 May 26.
 1923) and Emily R. Lehrman (Mar.
 1, 1923-Jan.
 13, 2015)

-[click here for the article on her in The Roslyn News; here for the one in The Pioneer at LIU-Post, and here for the tribute in Jewish Currents],
+[click here for the article on her in The Roslyn News; here (scroll down to p.4); for the one in The Pioneer at LIU-Post, and here for the tribute in Jewish Currents],

 but grew up in Roslyn, NY, where he graduated salutatorian in the Roslyn High School Class of 1967